Dodgson Hamilton Madden: Biography

 He married firstly in 1868 Mary (Minna) Moore, daughter of Lewis Moore of Cremorgan, County Laois; she died in 1895.
 He married secondly in 1898 Jessie Isabelle Warburton, daughter of Richard Warburton of Garryhinch, County Offaly.
 He had no children by either marriage.

 He attended Trinity College Dublin, where he was elected a Scholar, before being called to the Irish Bar in 1864.
 He became a Queen's Counsel (QC) in 1880 and Third Serjeant in 1887.

 Madden wrote several books on legal topics; but his best-known work is The Diary of Master William Silence; a Study of Shakespeare and of Elizabethan Sport, an imaginative reconstruction of the world of Shakespeare's Falstaff, in which he made full use of his own knowledge of country sports, especially horse riding.
 His scholarship led Maurice Healy to describe him as a don who had strayed into the Courts.
 Of his legal works, the best known is Madden on Deeds, which remained the standard work on the subject for many years.

 Madden was Solicitor-General for Ireland 1888–1890, and Attorney-General for Ireland in 1890–1892.
 He was made a member of the Privy Council of Ireland on 9 December 1889.
 Though not much interested in politics, he was diligent in performing his duties, and worked well with Arthur Balfour, the Chief Secretary for Ireland, particularly on the issue of land purchase.
 He was MP for Dublin University 1887–1892.
-He was subsequently Vice-Chancellor of Dublin University 1895–1919.
+He was subsequently Vice-Chancellor of the University of Dublin 1895–1919.

 Madden left the House of Commons when he was appointed to the office of Justice of the Queen's Bench Division of the Irish High Court in 1892, an office which he held until 1919 when he retired and moved to England.